How many glasses do you need?

 Whether we're talking about single vision or progressive lenses, you need a pair of glasses which optimally supports your vision!
 From selecting the lenses to choosing the lens features and selecting the frames – don't leave anything to chance.
 Your glasses should become one of your most prized possessions, making you happy while providing optimum vision.
 Just like a second skin, the frames should fit your personality, your facial feature and many, if not all, of your outfits.
 They should not pinch your nose, be too heavy or cause allergic reactions.
 Everything needs to be perfect.
 With progressive lenses, the individual vision zones must be tailored to you and your vision.

 There's something new for drivers: ZEISS DriveSafe lenses for your driving glasses.
-It's both a pair of everyday glasses and, thanks to a special coating and lens design, optimised for driving.
+It's both a pair of everyday glasses and, thanks to a special coating and lens design, optimized for driving.
 These lenses reduce distracting and unwanted glare and reflections when visibility is poor, such as in the rain or snow, or from the headlamps of oncoming traffic.
-They also support you as your focus shifts between the street, the dashboard and the wing and rear-view mirrors without any irritating head movements, especially with progressive lenses.
+They also support you as your focus shifts between the street, the dashboard and the side and rear-view mirrors without any irritating head movements, especially with progressive lenses.
 Learn more about DriveSafe.

 2// A second pair of glasses for sunny weather: outdoor glasses